technology-toolbox/website/content/blog/jjameson/2008/01/18/default-recovery-models-for-sharepoint-databases.md

 ---
-title: "Default Recovery Models for SharePoint Databases"
+title: Default Recovery Models for SharePoint Databases
 date: 2008-01-18T16:59:00-07:00
 excerpt:
   "Okay, I haven't blogged in over 7 weeks -- but hey, I was on vacation for 3